SIP Calculator

 Investing in India is no longer just about fixed deposits or saving for a rainy day.
 In today’s world, many people want their money to work smarter, not just harder.

 That’s where Systematic Investment Plans, or SIPs, have changed the way millions invest.
-Whether someone is starting their first job, managing a family budget, planning bali trip or planning for retirement, SIPs offer a simple yet powerful path to long-term wealth creation.
+Whether someone is starting their first job, managing a family budget, planning a Bali trip, or planning for retirement, SIPs offer a simple yet powerful path to long-term wealth creation.

 But what exactly is an SIP?
 How does it work?
 And how can you calculate what you’ll get from it?